-Since Ramadan has been commencing during the annual summer vacation from school, many Muslim families families stay awake all night during the month, and sleep daily between Fajr and Dhuhr.
+Since Ramadan has been commencing during the annual summer vacation from school, many Muslim families stay awake all night during the month and sleep daily between Fajr and Dhuhr.
 This sleep schedule works against the brain’s and body’s natural clock.

 The best rest that the human body can have is during the night hours, as Allah has stated in the Qur’an.
 So try to get at least a couple of hours of night sleep, in order to energize the body for daylight fasting.

 Allah knows best.
-I hope that these tips answers your question.
+I hope that these tips answer your question.
 May Allah grant you, us, and all Muslims the blessings of the coming Ramadan.
 Ameen.